Rust, Johnson help Pittsburgh rally past Bruins 4-3

 Matt Murray rebounded from a shaky start to make 34 saves for Pittsburgh.
 Murray, who won his fifth straight game, made consecutive starts for the first time since November.

+“We didn’t say a whole lot,” Penguins coach Mike Sullivan said of his team’s poor start.
+“I just didn’t feel it was necessary to state the obvious that we didn’t have the start that we wanted.
+I did say that we had a lot of hockey left and we had to respond the right way.”

 David Pastrnak scored his 37th goal, and Patrice Bergeron scored his 21st and Anders Bjork his eighth for Boston.
-The Bruins have 13 wins in their last 20 games against the Penguins, but they’re winless in their last six visits to Pittsburgh.
+Jaroslav Halak made 18 saves for the Bruins, who are winless in their last six visits to Pittsburgh

 Pastrnak has 11 goals and 24 points in his last 17 games.
 He’s the first Bruins player with 70 points in 50 or fewer games since Cam Neely and Adam Oates in 1993-94.